Wednesday, June 26, 2024

 Details of the glockenspiel in the Tower

 After our group photo, we headed to Hofbrauhaus.
-Friend Judy (Nebraska/now Florida) and I ate there 56 years ago, and two German and two American soldiers sat with us.
+Friend Judy (Nebraska/now Florida) and I ate there 56 years ago, and two German soldiers and two American soldiers sat with us.
 It was a fun time and afterwards we all went dancing—this was on a break from college in France.
 How hearts were young then!

 Today was very enjoyable too as our group is quite congenial.
 Live “Oompa” music played in the background while servers juggled glasses of beer, large and small, water, and soda to waiting guests.
 Pretzels, beef vegetable soup, Coke Zero, hit the spot for TK and me.